hikaruyamagishi/hikaruyamagishi.github.io/_pages/teaching.md

 ### Quantitative Methods II: Foundations of Statistical Inference.
 Fredrik Sävje.

 A graduate course conducted in person in Spring 2019.
 The second course in the quantitative methods training sequence in the political science department.
-The materials covered the foundations of statistical inference as well as an introduction to R and RStudio.
+The materials covered the theoretical foundations of statistical inference as well as an introduction to R and RStudio.

 <details>
   <summary>Student Evaluations</summary>